 Cast iron cookware is respected and admired for its strength and capacity to preserve and retain heat, making them the preferred choice for getting that perfect and absolute browned crust covering a steak.
 But this same asset is a liability for more dainty meat that won’t endure the excessive heat.

-Flaky white fish is in danger of breaking up, maybe even falling to pieces when getting flipped in cast iron.
-Even with a fuller fish like salmon, the skin can cling and attach to the cast-irons surface, making flipping the delicate fish unmanageable.
+White flaky fish is in danger of breaking up, maybe even falling to pieces when getting flipped in cast iron.
+Even with a fuller meaty fish like salmon, the skin can cling and attach to the cast-irons surface, making flipping the delicate fish unmanageable.

-If a cast-iron surface is all you have to prepare delicate ingredients to use parchment paper as well as use plenty of oil.
+If a cast-iron skillet is all you have to prepare delicate ingredients you should use parchment paper as well as plenty of oil.
 You will still retain all the heat benefits of cast iron cookware just with a little non-stick intervention…

-Preferably, cook your fish in a stainless-steel skillet.
+Preferably, cook your fish in a stainless-steel skillet or other non-stick pan.

 No Sticky Foods